mikedagoat/mystuffs/benjamin_zeph.md

-wrote abou racial disrimaation veganism hebitat loss refugees too much money poetry famous big impact on tv was offered an obe but refused because obe stands for order of the british empire and he thunk that empire symbolises black slavery his music is great and he is influenceing the world in a good way
+wrote abou racial disrimaation veganism hebitat loss refugees too much money poetry famous big impact on tv was offered an obe but refused because obe stands for order of the british empire and he thought that empire symbolises black slavery his music is great and he is influenceing the world in a good way